RomainChor/DataScience/README.md

 It is not "perfect" and under continuous modifications.
 Please feel free to give your opinion so I can improve it :)

-**AI_for_medicine**: lecture notes from a Coursera's MOOC on Machine learning for medical diagnosis, prognosis and treatment.
+**AI_for_medicine folder**: lecture notes from a Coursera's MOOC on Machine learning for medical diagnosis, prognosis and treatment.

 **Cassava_classification_challenge folder**: notebooks used for Kaggle "Cassava leaf disease classification" challenge to which I contributed from December 2020 to February 2021.
 [Link](https://www.kaggle.com/c/cassava-leaf-disease-classification)